Jstith/LogCracker/readme.md

 Currently, you can run the python file with a log file passed as an arg and the program will try to identify what kind of log it is.
 Currently, the only working option is SSH.
 If the log is an SSH log, it will parse through the log and dispaly some basic information:
 - What IPs are used
 - What port SSH is running on
-- name of SSH server
+- Name of SSH server
-- How many successful logons there were
+- Successful logons

 ![SSH example](resources/ssh_example.png)